Rancho06/board_puzzle/README.md

 To complie files:
 Run this:
 qmake -project
-then delete unneeded files from.pro file qmake make clean make
+then delete unneeded files from.pro file (puzzle.cpp) qmake make clean make